Eddudos/global_mute_for_jitsi_meet/README.md

-# 🔇 Global Mute for Google Meet
+# 🔇 Global Mute for Jitsi

-A lightweight Chrome extension to globally mute or unmute your microphone on Google Meet — even when you're outside of Chrome.
+A lightweight Chrome extension to globally mute or unmute your microphone on Jitsi — even when you're outside of Chrome.

 Built using Manifest V3 with clean code and customizable hotkeys.